Rabbit Care Guide

 Everything You Need to Know to Keep Your Rabbit Happy and Healthy

 Rabbits are intelligent, active, and affectionate pets that can bring joy to many households.
 Whether you’re considering adopting your first rabbit or are a long-time bunny owner, this guide will help you better understand their care needs.
-From housing and diet to common medical issues, we’ve got you covered.
+From housing and diet to common medical issues, we’ve got you covered at Duxbury Animal Hospital.

 Is a Rabbit Right for You?